openaps/AndroidAPSdocs/docs/EN/Module/index.rst

 =====================
 Phones
 -------
-Users are creating a [list of tested phones and watches](https://docs.google.com/spreadsheets/d/1gZAsN6f0gv6tkgy9EBsYl0BQNhna0RDqA9QGycAqCQc/edit?usp=sharing)
+Users are creating a `list of tested phones and watches <https://docs.google.com/spreadsheets/d/1gZAsN6f0gv6tkgy9EBsYl0BQNhna0RDqA9QGycAqCQc/edit?usp=sharing>`_

 You can use filters to display particular pumps or phones but please set back to view all when you've finished looking, ready for the next person to view all.

-To record a phone or watch that isn't already listed in the spreadsheet then please fill in the [form](https://docs.google.com/forms/d/e/1FAIpQLScvmuqLTZ7MizuFBoTyVCZXuDb__jnQawEvMYtnnT9RGY6QUw/viewform)
+To record a phone or watch that isn't already listed in the spreadsheet then please fill in the `form <https://docs.google.com/forms/d/e/1FAIpQLScvmuqLTZ7MizuFBoTyVCZXuDb__jnQawEvMYtnnT9RGY6QUw/viewform>`_

-Any problems with the spreadsheet please email [hardware@androidaps.org](mailto:hardware@androidaps.org), any donations of phone/watch models that still need testing please email [donations@androidaps.org](mailto:hardware@androidaps.org).
+Any problems with the spreadsheet please email `hardware@androidaps.org <mailto:hardware@androidaps.org>`_, any donations of phone/watch models that still need testing please email `donations@androidaps.org <mailto:hardware@androidaps.org>`_.

 ## Phone Background

-`[phone background <../images/bg_phone_thump.jpg>`_
+`phone background <../images/bg_phone_thump.jpg>`_
 </br>
 Design: Thiago :)
 </br>